Technology

 No More Messy Paperwork

 Through digitizing the signature process, sales are fulfilled quicker.
 Please no longer do legal representatives need to travel to and from client locations for signing contracts and sales agreements.
-Plus there’s no need for offline storage facilities as everything is stored online and more than likely in the cloud.
+Plus, there’s no need for offline storage facilities as everything is stored online and more likely in the cloud.

 Improve Security and Safety

 Hardcopies have never been safe from manipulation, damage or destruction.
-Whereas the digital signature offers document authenticity, also proof of source and that it has not been tampered with.
+Whereas the digital signature offers document authenticity, it also proves the source and has not been tampered with.
 The online storage of digitally signed documents is even more secure than the hard copy equivalent stored in the locked cabinet in your office.

 Hardcopies, as we know, can also be misplaced, tampered with, destroyed and even stolen.
 Over the years, there have been many crime stories based on criminals going free due to lost evidence.

-Digital documents are much harder to manipulate than hard copies too as every edit leaves an audit trail.
+Digital documents are much harder to manipulate than hard copies, too, as every edit leaves an audit trail.
 Furthermore, the user can check the date stamps for all action taken, including creation date, revisions, and opens.
-A lot of the security smarts are also hidden from view from users but accessible by the administrators and software developers.
+Many security smarts are also hidden from users’ view but accessible by the administrators and software developers.

 e-signatures have reached maturity, and they are used for payroll, loans, employee contracts, RS forms, letters of consent, mortgage services, HR, procurement, and supplier agreements.